Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning

 \subsection{Orthogonality}

-To stabilize training and prevent scale collapse, we enforce orthogonality on the weight matrices in the hidden layers.
-This constraint prevents gradient explosion during backpropagation and ensures that the NN does not collapse the input space.
+To stabilize training, we enforce orthogonality on the weight matrices in the hidden layers.
+This constraint prevents gradient explosion during backpropagation and ensures that the NN does not collapse to trivial solutions.
 With the orthogonality constraints, the encoder is forced to preserve the scale of its representation, which directly affects the spectral properties of the learned CVs.
 The training is focused on arranging CV space so that a few leading eigenvalues are genuinely large (reflecting slow dynamics), rather than trivially collapsing the scale to reach the minimum of the spectral loss.
-For a weight matrix $W \in \mathbb{R}^{m \times n}$ connecting neighboring linear layers with $n$ inputs and $m$ outputs, we impose $W^\top W = I_n$ if $m \geq n$ (tall matrix) and $W W^\top = I_m$ if $m < n$ (wide matrix), where $I$ denotes an identity matrix.
+Specifically, for a weight matrix $W \in \mathbb{R}^{m \times n}$ connecting neighboring linear layers with $n$ inputs and $m$ outputs, we impose $W^\top W = \mathrm{Id}_n$ if $m \geq n$ (tall matrix) and $W W^\top = \mathrm{Id}_m$ if $m < n$ (wide matrix), where $\mathrm{Id}$ denotes an identity matrix.
 The orthogonality is enforced using the Cayley parametrization via Householder reflectors~\cite{lezcano_casado2019trivializations}.